Institute for Natural Family Planning Training Program for Healthcare Professionals

 Dates & Application Deadlines:

-Core Course Start Dates and Applications Deadlines: Students begin by taking the Core Course.
+Foundations and Principles of the Marquette Method of NFP Start Dates and Applications Deadlines: Students begin by taking the Foundations and Principles of the Marquette Method of NFP.
 The course is online.
-The Core Course starts three times a year and is four months in length.
+The Foundations and Principles of the Marquette Method of NFP starts three times a year and is four months in length.

 - January 1st through April 30th – Apply by December 31st